TeamBoPeep/BoPeepAPIServer/README.md

 ---

 ## Change Logs
-1.0 - *Doucmentation is updated and site is fully functional* April 14 2020
+1.0 - *Documentation is updated and site is fully functional* April 14 2020
 0.5 - *Reviews, activities, and tags are linked together* April 14 2020
 0.4 - *Routes are created for all of the models* April 14 2020
 0.3 - *Routes created for activities* April 13 2020